-- Press [CAL], the instrument will display the <User Corr> page. - Move the cursor to Load, the following soft keys will be displayed in the soft key zone: ON and OFF. - Press ON to turn on the load correction function. - Move the cursor to Load Type, [Ls-Rs], [Ls-Q], [Cp-D] will be displayed in the soft key area on the right side of the screen. - Press [Cp-D] to select the Cp-D function. - Move the cursor to Freq zone, the following soft keys will be displayed in the soft key zone: ON, OFF, [Open], [Short] and [Load]. - Press ON to turn on the point-frequency correction function of the corresponding Freq in current correction point. - Input the correction frequency (100k), reference A (11nF), reference B (0.0005) - Move the cursor to Freq zone, the following soft keys will be displayed in the soft key zone: ON, OFF, [Open], [Short] and [Load]. - Hold the test fixture be in open status and keep user's hands or other interference source be far away from the test fixture.
-Press the soft key [Open] to execute an open-circuit correction. - Insert the short plate (ST26010) into the test fixture.
-Please ensure that the short plate and the reeds of the test fixture have good contact. - Press the soft key [Short] to execute a short-circuit correction. - Insert a standard capacitance into the test fixture.
-Please ensure that the pins of the standard capacitance have good connection with the reeds of the test fixture. - Press the soft key [Load] to execute a load correction.
+- 1) Press [CAL], the instrument will display the <User Corr> page. - 2) Move the cursor to Load, the following soft keys will be displayed in the soft key zone: ON and OFF. - 3) Press ON to turn on the load correction function. - 4) Move the cursor to Load Type, [Ls-Rs], [Ls-Q], [Cp-D] will be displayed in the soft key area on the right side of the screen. - 5) Press [Cp-D] to select the Cp-D function. - 6) Move the cursor to Freq zone, the following soft keys will be displayed in the soft key zone: ON, OFF, [Open], [Short] and [Load].

-Note:
+- 7) Press ON to turn on the point-frequency correction function of the corresponding Freq in current correction point. - 8) Input the correction frequency (100k), reference A (11 nF), reference B (0.0005) - 9) Move the cursor to Freq zone, the following soft keys will be displayed in the soft key zone: ON, OFF, [Open], [Short] and [Load]. - 10) Hold the test fixture be in open status and keep user's hands or other interference source be far away from the test fixture.

+Press the soft key [Open] to execute an open-circuit correction. - 11) Insert the short plate (ST26010) into the test fixture.
+Please ensure that the short plate and the reeds of the test fixture have good contact. - 12) Press the soft key [Short] to execute a short-circuit correction. - 13) Insert a standard capacitance into the test fixture.
+Please ensure that the pins of the standard capacitance have good connection with the reeds of the test fixture. - 14) Press the soft key [Load] to execute a load correction.

-- Because of the different software editions, the soft keys and status information may be different form this book, but it may not affect users' understanding. - The load correction is only valid for the components with the same specification.
-If the specification is changed, it is required to redo load correction.
+Note: Due to different software versions, the soft keys and status information may be slightly different from the way it is referenced in this manual, but this should not affect your general understanding of the processes.

+The load correction is only valid for the components with the same specification.
+If the specification is changed, the load correction must be redone.